-Melissa Dark is committed to developing, supporting, and stewarding cybersecurity education in the United States.
-She has worked in this area for the past 20 years where she has been fortunate to lead a number of creative and impactful projects ranging from studying the effect of various representational forms on cryptography learning and neural connections to developing cybersecurity concepts lessons for integration into the Advanced Placement Computer Science Principles high school course.
+Melissa Dark has worked in cybersecurity education for the past 23 years.
+She has led several creative and impactful projects.
 Her early work in cybersecurity education focused on the graduate level and has progressively grown down to community college, and now high school, in response to two needs: robust cybersecurity literacy among all cybercitizens and closing the cybersecurity workforce gap.
-In 2015, she founded DARK Enterprises, Inc., a non-profit which advances the mission of developing, supporting, and stewarding cybersecurity education initiatives in the United States.
-Teach Cyber is a subsidiary of DARK Enterprises, Inc.
+She was a professor and associate dean at Purdue University.
+In 2015, she founded DARK Enterprises, Inc., a non-profit that focuses on cybersecurity education Development, Assessment, Research and Knowledge Transfer.

 Jenny Daugherty, PhD

-Nancy Stevens teaches AP Computer Science Principles, Python Programming, and Intro to Computer Science at First Flight High School in North Carolina.
-Prior to starting the computer science program, she taught a variety of Business and IT courses.
-Nancy has worked with the Friday Institute as a Code.org facilitator since 2017 in both the Computer Science Discoveries and Computer Science Principles programs.
+Nancy Stevens is a data specialist and curriculum creator for DARK Enterprises.
+She has written curriculum for Teach Cyber and the Catalyzing Computing and Cybersecurity in Community Colleges (C5) projects.
+Nancy has contributed to research and evaluation projects.
+She served on site visitation teams for the GenCyber program.
+Prior to joining DARK Enterprises, she taught AP Computer Science Principles, Python Programming, and Intro to Computer Science in North Carolina.
 She has led numerous workshops in Computer Science education.
-Nancy was inducted into the North Carolina Business Educator Hall of Fame in 2016.
-She was the honored recipient of the Dr. Orus Sutton Award in 2017.
-She has a BA in Business Management from the University of Northern Iowa, and an MA in Education from East Carolina University.
+Nancy was inducted into the North Carolina Business Educator Hall of Fame in 2016, and was the honored recipient of the Dr. Orus Sutton Award in 2017.
+She has a BA in Business Management from the University of Northern Iowa, MA in Education from East Carolina University, and CompTIA Security+ certification.